Emergency Dentist – Richardson, TX

 Every Dental Emergency is Different

 If you’ve knocked out a tooth and do not make it to our dental office in time to save it, you’ll likely need to plan for discussions surrounding tooth replacement.
 However, if another patient comes in because of a toothache that will not go away, these two dental emergencies will have drastically different outcomes.
 As a result, you cannot expect to pay a set price for treatment.
-Because every patient is different, as is every case, our team will need to thoroughly examine your smile before determining how much you can expect to pay to fix your smile.
+Because every patient is different, as is every case, our team will need to thoroughly examine your mouth before determining how much you can expect to pay to fix your smile.

 Most commonly, however, dental emergency patients can expect treatments to include everything from antibiotics, root canal therapy, dental crown placement, or even tooth extraction.